rgf2004/easypump/README.md

 	example : java -jar easy-pump-0.0.1-SNAPSHOT.jar fba4d194540e4b998f570cdwef0cdwecew3o b090f44028f54wrgregee12922cc04d 0.5 20
 	```

-	in this example you ask the tool to use creditainls passed as api key and secret to buy a specific coin, tool will ask about it later, with BTC amount 0.5 and to make the sell price = buy price + 20% as profit
+	in this example you ask the app to use creditainls passed as api key and secret to buy a specific coin, app will ask about it later, with BTC amount 0.5 and to make the sell price = buy price + 20% as profit

-2- when tool loads in memory it will prompt the user to enter the desired coin
+2- when app loads in memory it will prompt the user to enter the desired coin
 	coin should be passed as it is in exchange with "btc" keyword

 	for example: